LaurenzReitsam/data-utils/README.md

 Sadly no satisfying solution found, so far 😥

 ---
-## Option 2 - Using Prebuilt Containers
+## Option 2 - Using Custom Containers

 No special treatment for Vertex AI ->
 More general problem: **How to use private python packages in docker images?**